-Myopia, which is also known as short-sightedness or near-sightedness, seems to be more common now.
-Opinion varies why the incidence has increased.
+Myopia, which is also known as short-sightedness or near-sightedness, is becoming more common.
+Opinion varies as to why the incidence has increased.

-Another opinion seems to think that the extra reading, computer work, iPads and smartphones that we obsessively use has caused many peoples eyes to either become myopic or get more myopic than they would have become purely from a genetic inheritance.
+Another opinion seems to think that the extra reading, computer work, iPads and smartphones that we obsessively use has caused many people's eyes to become more myopic than they would have become purely from genetic inheritance.

 What does it mean to have myopia?

-The answer to this question really depends on what level of this eye conditon you might have.
+The answer to this question really depends on what level of this eye condition you might have.
 Let's break it down:

 This can be defined from -0.25D to -1.50D.
 The best way to understand these numbers is that the lowest measurement of myopia is -0.25D, therefore the mild level is from 1 step of myopia to 6 steps.

 This level of myopia is many cases can be a big advantage in today's society and work practice.

 Assuming your eye muscles are coordinating properly, being slightly myopic means that your distance vision is not terrible and reading and computer work without glasses can be relatively stress free!